 Now that you have some direction, you’ll need to figure out where you’re going to network.
 As stated before, your target demo will be one of the factors that decides the right events for your business, but you also must consider your goals as a business.
-The primary types of networking events you’ll run into are:
+As a reminder, the primary types of networking events you’ll run into are:

-If you are located in a more rural area where conferences and trade shows are less common, meet and greets are a great way to generate leads and network within a smaller community.
-If you’re the one to plan it in your BNI/Meetup group, you’ll get a hefty boost in visibility among the other businesses in your community.
+If you're located in a rural area where conferences and trade shows are uncommon, online events can be a good fit.
+Meet and greets are also a great way to generate leads and network within a smaller community; if you’re the one to plan it, you’ll get a hefty boost in visibility among the other businesses in your community.

-Make sure you use your networking script only when it comes time to pitch the product.
+Also, make sure you use your networking script only when it comes time to pitch the product.
 At networking events (trade shows being a potential exception), it’s usually best to start a more casual conversation before diving into business.
 Say hi, ask a few questions, and crack a few jokes.
-Then, you can get into your script
+Then, you can get into your script.

-After deciding where to go and what to say, you need to make sure you have all the proper tools to deliver on your plans.
+After deciding where to go and what to say, make sure you have all the proper tools to deliver on your plans.
 No matter what kind of networking event you go to, there are some materials you will want to keep handy for attendees that you meet to take home or view on the spot.
-Similarly to the second step, your needs here will depend on the event you’re attending.
+Similar to the second step, your needs here will depend on the event you’re attending.

 For these types of events, you’ll typically only bring materials to gather and share contact information.
-While this can be done on your business phone, it’s always best to carry physical materials with contact information and/or product info.
+While this can be done on your business phone, it’s always best to carry physical materials with contact information as well as product or service info.